SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Spectrum modelling with SYN++

-The best-fit global parameter values of the SYN++ modeling of SN\,2021lwz (see Section~\ref{spec_model} )are given in Table,\ref{tab:globparams}.
-The best-fit local SYN++ parameters of the modeled spectra of SN\,2021lwz are given in this appendix in Table,\ref{tab:locparams}.
+The best-fit global parameter values of the SYN++ modelling of SN\,2021lwz (see Section~\ref{spec_model} )are given in Table,\ref{tab:globparams}.
+The best-fit local SYN++ parameters of the modelled spectra of SN\,2021lwz are given in this appendix in Table,\ref{tab:locparams}.